 Sure, it might provide a price, an address and the number of bedrooms but what good was that?

-A listing said nothing about who your neighbors were or whether the corner store offered credit; these were the things that a guy had to worry about – and being Dad, he had to worry about one more thing – Mom.
+A listing said nothing about who your neighbors would be or whether the corner store would offer credit; these were the things a guy had to worry about and being Dad, he had to worry about one more thing – Mom.

 Dad was practical.
 So was mom for that matter but when she set her mind to something, like a buying a house because it is more cute than practical – well, that had to be avoided at all costs.
 He figured he had one shot to get it right, so he talked it up at work and a fellow plumber recommended a Realtor.